zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 1. The Ramchal {<span style="color:rgb(255, 0, 0)">I think</span>} writes that agadita is hidden in mashalim because:
 	1. Agadita deals with the deep secrets of the תורה, and the same way one may not want to share their deepest secrets, even if it isn't embarrassing or anything, it's just that it is extremely personal and so they are not appropriate to publicize.[^23]
 	2. People can make mistakes and these topics are extremely core to Yiddishkeit and so we can't have people make mistakes with them.[^23]
-2. Because of the "corruption of the world", Hashem hides deep secrets of the תורה, as [[#The Gra|discussed]]. {<span style="color:rgb(255, 0, 0)">This link may break at some point</span>}
+2. Because of the "corruption of the world", Hashem hides deep secrets of the תורה, as [[#The גר"א|discussed]]. {<span style="color:rgb(255, 0, 0)">This link may break at some point</span>}
 3. The Ramchal writes that chazzal would "exaggerate", like by saying that someone is chayav binafsho for violating something because there is a certain sense in which the person is chayav.
 For example, if someone wounds someone else, in a sense, strict justice would require the person to receive that wound.
-Obviously, that is not the halacha for whatever reason (the תורה may have decided that that would be barbaric, for example).[^23]
+Obviously, that is not the הלכה for whatever reason (the תורה may have decided that that would be barbaric, for example).[^23]
-4. According to the רשב"ם some agadita is supposed to be understood only allegorically, some only al pi pshat, and some both.[^23]
+4. According to the רשב"ם some agadita is supposed to be understood only allegorically, some only על pi pshat, and some both.[^23]
 5. Sometimes, agadita can be a dream, as [[#רבינו Chananel|discussed]]. {<span style="color:rgb(255, 0, 0)">This link may break at some point</span>}
 6. Sometimes, agadita can be giving the meaning behind a physical phenomenon, as [[#באר הגולה|discussed]]. {<span style="color:rgb(255, 0, 0)">This link may break at some point.
 It is supposed to be for the באר הגולה by Explanation for Earthquakes (Berachos 59.)</span>}
 ## Where Agadita is Written
-1. Agadita is generally found in Shas, Midrashim with a mesorah (Midrash Rabbah, Tanchuma, and Pirkei Dirabbi Eliezer), and the Zohar.[^23]
+1. Agadita is generally found in Shas, Midrashim with a mesorah (מדרש Rabbah, Tanchuma, and Pirkei Dirabbi Eliezer), and the Zohar.[^23]
 2. In addition, there are a few blatt in Bava Basra of extremely strange agadita (known as Agadita Dirabba Bar Bar Chana).[^23]
 # עולם הבא Based on Subjective or Objective Measure
 1. At least to some degree, how much עולם הבא one earns is based on the object מצוות one does, not just based on how much one fulfills their potential.[^24] {<span style="color:rgb(255, 0, 0)">I would like to come back to this and explain what the חובות הלבבות does say and then how I interpreted it.</span>}